Decubate-com/docs/The Launchpad/Refund Policy.md

 ## Refund Eligibility
 **All users, regardless of their tier** (from Base to Diamond), are eligible to receive up to **100% refunds** during the Grace Period (1 to 7 days).
 The policy introduces a predetermined Grace Period that starts at the token listing and continues until the end of the grace period.
 During this time, users can either claim tokens and receive them in their wallet instantaneously or request a refund, receiving the USDT tokens they invested back instantly.
-**If tokens are claimed, they lose refund eligibility** so again, once you click the claim botton during the Grace Period, you forfeit your eligibility for a refund.
+**If tokens are claimed, you lose refund eligibility** so again, once you click the claim botton during the Grace Period, you forfeit your eligibility for a refund.

 ## Protection fee